top of page

 “What does your real name feel like?” inserted Dr. Mead quickly.

-Sensing she needed time to absorb what they had told her, Dr. Mead said, “Try and rest now, Jessie.”
+Sensing she needed time to absorb what they had told her, Dr. Mead said, “Try to rest now, Jessie.”

 Dr. McGill patted her hand.
 He took the now empty cup, and then the doctors quietly left the room.

-No sounds escaped Jessie’s lips.
-She remained motionless, except for the salty stream that fell in big drops from her tightly closed eyes to her pillow.
+No sound escaped Jessie’s lips.
+She remained motionless, except for the salty stream that fell in big drops from her tightly closed eyes onto her pillow.
 Her emotionless face hid the tormented thoughts that were churning in her mind, where one inquiry resounded repeatedly.
 Who am I?

 Questions pounded through her whirling thoughts, repeating unceasingly.
 Am I Jessie?
 But who is that?
 I guess I am Jessie for now, but who was I before now?
 Why can’t I remember?
 Who did this to me and why?
 Why!

-She began to thrash, pulling against the bindings and tossing her head from side to side trying to dislodge the unrelenting swirl of the unanswerable from her brain.
-Still, try as she would to escape her spinning thoughts, the inexorably blank corridors of her mind haunted her even into the slumber the sedative forced upon her.
+She began to thrash, pulling against the bindings and tossing her head from side to side, trying to dislodge the unrelenting swirl of the unanswerable from her brain.
+Still, try as she would to escape her spinning thoughts, the inexorably empty corridors of her mind haunted her even into the slumber that the sedative forced upon her.

 Once in the hallway, Dr. MacGill pointed to the room behind him and said to a passing nurse, “Nurse, watch over the patient in Room 203.
 When you are sure she is resting quietly, untie her hands.”

 “And Nurse,” he said.
 He hesitated and glanced at his associate, who nodded her approval.
-The nurse stared in puzzlement but smiled when the doctor continued with the promising information that, “We believe her first name is Jessie.
+The nurse stared in puzzlement but smiled when the doctor continued, “We believe her first name is Jessie.
 Make a note of that in her records.”

 “Yes, Doctor.
 So, she has finally come out of her coma?
 I am so glad!”
 The young woman beamed.